How Psychologists with Positive Behaviour Support Expertise Transform NDIS Clients' Lives

 NDIS participants can access Positive Behaviour Support services as part of their funded supports under the 'Improved Relationships' and 'Capacity Building' categories.
 These services can include one-on-one therapy sessions, family training programs, and consultations with professionals to refine behavioural strategies over time.
 Engaging with experienced PBS psychologists ensures individuals receive comprehensive, structured support tailored to their unique needs.

-The future of addressing challenging behaviours is the holistic approach to treatment.
+The future of addressing challenging behaviours is a holistic approach to treatment.
 By integrating Positive Behaviour Support with other therapies, such as occupational therapy and speech therapy, we can better address all aspects of a client's needs, enhancing their independence and wellbeing.

-Find out more about Sigma Therapies’ holistic approach to mental health and physical wellbeing
+Find out more about Sigma Therapies’ holistic approach to mental health and physical wellbeing here.

-Useful links: Check the fact sheets and other resources available to participants on the NDIA website: What is eh Positive Behaviour Support
+Useful links: Check the fact sheets and other resources available to participants on the NDIA website: What is Positive Behaviour Support

 Change starts with one conversation.